Explore In-Context Segmentation via Latent Diffusion Models: Introduction

 \section{Introduction}

-In-context learning~\cite{brown2020language,hummingbird,bar2022visual} provides a new perspective for cross-task modeling for vision and NLP.
-It enables the model to learn and predict according to the prompts.
-GPT-3~\cite{brown2020language} firstly defines in-context learning, which is interpreted as inferring on unseen tasks conditioning on some input-output pairs given as contexts.
-Several works~\cite{Painter,SegGPT,bar2022visual,fang2023explore,wu2023open} also explore in-context learning in vision, where the prompts are the visual task input-outputs.
+In-context learning~\cite{brown2020language,hummingbird,bar2022visual} provides a new perspective for cross-task modeling for vision and natural language processing (NLP).
+It enables a model to learn and predict according to the prompts.
+GPT-3~\cite{brown2020language} first introduced the concept of in-context learning, which refers to inferring solutions for unseen tasks by conditioning on input-output pairs provided as context.
+Subsequently, several studies~\cite{bar2022visual, Painter} explored in-context learning in the vision domain, where prompts are designed as visual task input-output pairs.

-As for the segmentation field, it plays the same role as the few-shot segmentation (FSS)~\cite{shaban2017one,Rakelly2018ConditionalNF,li2023transformer,OMG}.
-Most approaches calculate the matching distance between query images and support images (known as visual prompts for in-context learning).
-To overcome the strict constraints on data volume and category in FSS, and to enable generalization across different tasks, several works~\cite{bar2022visual,Painter,SegGPT,OMG} recently extend the concept to in-context segmentation and formulate it as a mask generalization task (Fig.~\ref{fig:real_teasor}(b)).
-This is fundamentally different from those matching or prototype-based discriminative models (Fig.~\ref{fig:real_teasor}(a)) since it directly generates image masks via mask decoding.
-However, these approaches always need massive datasets to learn such correspondence.
+In the segmentation field~\cite{li2023transformer, MOSE, MeViS, GRES}, in-context learning serves a similar purpose to few-shot segmentation (FSS)~\cite{shaban2017one, ding2023self}.
+Most methods compute the matching distance between query images and support images, which act as visual prompts for in-context learning.

+To address the strict constraints on data volume and category in FSS and enable generalization across different tasks, recent works~\cite{bar2022visual, Painter, SegGPT} have extended the concept to in-context segmentation, framing it as a mask generalization task (Fig.~\ref{fig:real_teasor}(b)).
+This approach fundamentally differs from matching or prototype-based discriminative models (Fig.~\ref{fig:real_teasor}(a)), as it directly generates masks through mask decoding.
+However, these methods typically require large datasets to learn such correspondences.